stlab/better-code/better-code/src/chapter-3-errors.md

 ### Checking For Bugs

-While, as we've seen, not all bugs are detectable, checking for the others at runtime is an extremely valuable technique for creating robust software.
+While, as we've seen, not all bugs are detectable, checking for the others at runtime is a powerful way to make code better, by detecting coding errors close to their source and creating an incentive to prioritize fixing them.

 #### Precondition Checks